mikeconroy/mikeconroy.com/_posts/2020-04-13-an-introduction-to-jekyll.md

 Building & Running the site locally -
 {% highlight bash %}
-bundle exec  jekyll serve --drafts
+bundle exec  jekyll serve --drafts --livereload
 {% endhighlight %}
 The *drafts* flag is optional but will display the site as if the posts in the _drafts folder have been published.
 This is useful for previewing how your drafts posts will be displayed in the browser without publishing them.

+The *livereload* flag is optional but will update your browser as soon as any changes are saved which makes it very quick to preview changes as you make them.

 Building the site -
 {% highlight bash %}